 Example.
 In the initial example, voters in the 60% bloc have no proportionally valid preference for abcde over abcxy because their maximum proportionally valid preference is a 3-preference (because 3/6 ≤ 60% < 4/6).
 The 40%, on the other hand, have a valid 2-preference for abcxy (because 2/6 ≤ 40% < 3/6).
 Therefore, abcxy beats abcde by an aggregate 2-preference of 40%–0%, and in fact, abcxy is the winning committee.
 Thus proportionality is achieved.

 The factor (k+1) may be surprising in the condition for proportional validity, but it actually agrees with proportional representation election methods developed elsewhere; it is analogous to the Droop quota used by many STV election methods.
 Suppose the factor were changed to k.
 In that case, a set of voters would be unable to influence the selection of a candidate unless they were large enough to form a bloc of size n/k.
 For example, suppose that k=2 and a bare majority favors candidates a and b, while a slightly smaller minority favors c and d.
 In this case the minority would have no valid preference for c and the winners would be ab.
 However, the right result is clearly ac.
-As long as the minority has least 1/3 of the voters, it will be represented by c.
+With this algoritm, as long as the minority has least 1/3 of the voters, it will be represented by c.
 If the minority has less than 1/3, then we can view the majority as consisting of two blocs deserving representation, both of which are larger than the minority.
 So in that case the right result is ab, which is achieved because a 2/3 majority has a valid 2-preference.

 When the fraction of voters in each bloc don't match perfectly with the attainable fractions of seats, there is always some unfairness because some voters will be overrepresented and some underrepresented.
 Using a k+1 factor balances this unfairness so that a voter is overrepresented by at most a (k+1)/k factor.
-In the example just given, at the 1/3 point the majority (2/3) bloc has 50% (3/2) overrepresentation if it wins and the minority (1/3) bloc also has 50% overrepresentation if it wins.
+In the example just given, at exactly the 1/3 point the majority (2/3) bloc has 50% (3/2) overrepresentation if it wins and the minority (1/3) bloc also has 50% overrepresentation if it wins.
 Using a different criterion for when a proportional preference is valid would result in a higher level of overrepresentation in some cases.

 We deferred the question of how to decide whether a voter prefers one set of f candidates over another, where a set of candidates is a subset of a committee.
 In proportional representation mode, there is only one difference from the voter's perspective.
 The voting algorithm decides which of two committees would be preferred by a candidate using one of two criteria, combined weights or best candidate.